garylirocks/quickrefs/azure-active-directory.markdown

 ## Logging and analytics

-There are many different categories of logs:
+AAD reporting components:

+- Activity
   - Sign-in logs (for human interactive sign-ins)
-- Audit logs
+  - Other sign-in logs
     - NonInteractiveUserSignInLogs
     - ServicePrincipalSignInLogs
     - ManagedIdentitySignInLogs
+  - Audit logs
+  - Provisioning logs: eg, creating a group in ServiceNow or a user imported from Workday
-- RiskyUsers
+- Security
-- ...
+  - Risky sing-ins
+  - Users flagged for risk

 You could download and analyze them manually, or you could send the logs to a Log Analytics Workspace, then use Azure Monitor to query the logs, create alerts, dashboards, etc